juanfont/headscale/docs/running-headscale-container.md

         ```

     Modify the config file to your preferences before launching Docker container.
-    Here are some settings that you likely want:

     Alternatively, you can mount `/var/lib` and `/var/run` from your host system by adding
     `--volume $(pwd)/lib:/var/lib/headscale` and `--volume $(pwd)/run:/var/run/headscale`